Genesis Chapter 48

 7. because the carnal mind is enmity against God, for it is not subject to the Law of God, neither indeed can it be.
 1 Cor.
 2:14; James 4:4

-Because the carnal mind is an enemy of God, and hostile towards Him, for it is not under the authority of God’s law, and cannot be under His authority.
+The carnal mind is an enemy of God, and hostile towards Him, for it is not under the authority of God’s law.

 8. So then they who are in the flesh cannot please God.
 Heb.
 11:6